Would you like to add a plugin you created to the WordPress plugin directory?

 Plugin Header Banner

-Depending on the size of your image and the file type, you’ll need to give your header banner one of these names:
+Depending on the size of your image and the file type, you will need to give your header banner one of these names:

-Depending on the size of your image and the file type, you’ll need to give your icon one of these names:
+Depending on the size of your image and the file type, you will need to give your icon one of these names:

 You can add as many screenshots as you like.
 These screenshots should be listed in the screenshot descriptions in your readme.txt file.